pineappleboy23/car-ai/README.md

   i added generations this greatly improves the ai obviously I have now spent more than "2 days" at this point

 update 2/27/2021
   i fixed bug where ai's got killed twice leading to miscount and failure

+update 2/28/2021
+  deleted all back pointing distance checkers ai change rate now varies from 1/5 to 1/20